ROHMUSDC/ROHM_SensorPlatform_Multi-Sensor-Shield/README.md

 	* Changed pressure sensor from BM1383GLV to BM1383AGLV.
 (No HW change, but new PN has new FW I2C register mapping)
 	* PN Change from ML8511 to ML8511A (only chip labelling change)
 	* Kionix Corner Accelerometer: one PN, KX123-1050, has been adjusted to the KX124-1050

+* Question:
+	* I see x2 KX122-1037 and x2 KX122-1048 Accelerometers on the board.
+What is the difference between these two part numbers?
+* Answer:
+	  * The difference between KX122-1037 and KX122-1048 is the I2C register address scheme to control all 4 accelerometers using a single I2C master.
+	  * The KX122-1037 has a 7-bit register address of 0x1E or 0x1F (0x1E if ADDR pin is tied to GND, and 0x1F is ADDR pin is tied to VDD)
+	  * the KX122-1048 has a 7-bit register address of ... (coming soon!)
+	  * All other accelerometer functionality is the same.
+Please see the datasheet for both devices at the following page: http://www.kionix.com/product/KX122-1037

 ----
 ### DISCLAIMER